Flowpack/neos-matomo/Readme.md

 You can adjust all settings that Matomo offers via their API.

+### Accessing the Matomo API

+You can access the Matomo API through this package by injecting the `Flowpack\Neos\Matomo\Service\Reporting` class.

+You can then use the public method `callAPI($methodName, $arguments = [])` to call any API method of Matomo and you will get the json decoded response as array.
+Some methods will need specific user permissions, if your tokens user doesn't have them a error message will be in the array.

 ## License

 Neos Matomo Package is released under the GPL v3 (or later) license.